Find out more about your health here from our health professionals!

 Tip 4: Play Some Music to Keep Your Energy Up.

 Music could be just what you really need to motivate you to push further.
 Research has found that playing music while exercising increases the duration of workouts without a perceived increase in effort.
-This effect because music boosts mood and encourages rhythmic movement.
+This effect occurs because music boosts mood and encourages rhythmic movement.
 When a song has a strong, steady beat, for example, you can pedal or run to the beat of that music, which tends to feel satisfying and may inspire you to exercise more.
 While any type of music is beneficial, some research suggests faster music is more effective than slow music.

 Choosing music that you enjoy and that fits your exercise routine can help you get more out of your exercise experience.
 Since everyone has a different ideal workout pace and intensity (4).

-Tip 5: Work Out in the Morning and Get It out of the Way.
+Tip 5:Work Out in the Morning and Get It out of the Way.

 Some people find it easy if they do it in the morning, getting it out of the way before an excuse comes up to skip it.
-By the end of the day, you’re often really tired, random things have come up, and there’s always something else to do instead of exercise.
+By the end of the day, you’re often really tired; random things have come up, and there’s always something else to do instead of exercise.

 References